Eigenvalues under the backward Ricci flow on locally homogeneous closed 3-manifolds: Introduction

-For the Laplace-Beltrami operator, Ma \cite{Ma06} prove the first eigenvalue on domains with Dirichlet boundary condition is nondecreasing along the Ricci flow.
-Ling \cite{Ling07} gets a sharp bound of the first eigenvalue under the normalized Ricci flow, and proves that an appropriate multiple is monotonic.
-The author \cite{Hou} considers the eigenvalue of Laplace-Beltrami operator under the normalized Ricci flow on locally homogeneous closed 3-manifolds, constructs various monotonic quantities and gets estimates for upper and lower bounds.
+For the Laplace-Beltrami operator, Ma \cite{Ma06} proved that the first eigenvalue on domains with Dirichlet boundary condition is nondecreasing along the Ricci flow.
+Ling \cite{Ling07} got a sharp bound of the first eigenvalue under the normalized Ricci flow, and proved that an appropriate multiple is monotonic.
+The author \cite{Hou} considered the eigenvalue of the Laplace-Beltrami operator under the normalized Ricci flow on locally homogeneous closed 3-manifolds, constructed various monotonic quantities and got estimates for upper and lower bounds.

-For p-Laplace operator, Wu, Wang and Zheng \cite{WWZ10} proves the first p-eigenvalue is strictly increasing along the Ricci flow under some curvature assumption, and construct various monotonic quantities on closed Riemannian surface.
-Wu \cite{Wu11} proves the first eigenvalue monotoncity of the p-Laplace operator along the Ricci flow on closed Riemannian manifolds under some different curvature assumptions.
+For $p$-Laplace operator, Wu, Wang and Zheng \cite{WWZ10} proved that the first $p$-eigenvalue is strictly increasing along the Ricci flow under some curvature assumption, and constructed various monotonic quantities on closed Riemannian surface.
+Wu \cite{Wu11} proved that the first eigenvalue monotoncity of the $p$-Laplace operator along the Ricci flow on closed Riemannian manifolds under some different curvature assumptions.

 A Riemannian manifold $(M,g)$ is called to be locally homogeneous if for every two points $x,y\in M$, there are neighborhoods $U$ of $x$ and $V$ of $y$, and an isometry $\phi$ from $(U,g|_U)$ to $(V, g|_V)$ with $\phi (x)=y$.
 Furthermore, $(M,g)$ is called to be homogeneous if the isometry group is transitive i.e., $U=V=M$ for all $x$ and $y$.
-A result of Singer \cite{Sin} says that the universal cover of a locally homogeneous manifold is homogeneous.
+A result of Singer \cite{Sin} told us that the universal cover of a locally homogeneous manifold is homogeneous.
 We may study the Ricci flow of homogeneous models instead of locally homogeneous manifolds since Ricci flow commutes with the cover map.

-The locally homogeneous 3-manifolds contains nine classes which can be divided into two sets.
+The locally homogeneous 3-manifolds contain nine classes which can be divided into two sets.
 The first set consists of classes $H(3)$, $H(2)\times \mathbb{R}$ and $\text{SO(3)}\times \mathbb{R}$, where $H(n)$ denotes the group of isometries of hyperbolic n-space.
-The second set includes $\mathbb{R}$, $\text{SU(2)}$, $\SL$, $\text{Heisenberg}$, $E(1,1)$ (the group of isometries of the plane with flat Lorentz metric) and $E(2)$ (the group of isometries of the Euclidian plane), and these are called Bianchi classes in \cite{IJ92}.
+The second set includes $\mathbb{R}^3$, $\text{SU(2)}$, $\SL$, $\text{Heisenberg}$, $E(1,1)$ (the group of isometries of the plane with flat Lorentz metric) and $E(2)$ (the group of isometries of the Euclidian plane), and these are called Bianchi classes in \cite{IJ92}.